 Lights come in different sizes and shapes.
 Some of the most common options include:

-Recessed lights.
-Recessed lights have a modern, sleek quality that makes them very popular in modern construction.
-They’re most commonly found in hallways, kitchens, bathrooms, living rooms and other public areas.
+Recessed lights have a modern, sleek quality, making them very popular in modern construction.
+They’re most commonly found in hallways, kitchens, bathrooms, living rooms, and other public areas.

 Familiarizing yourself with these options can help you decide which lighting options are best for your home.